pulp-platform/hwpe-tb/README.md

 see `hw/ips/hwpe-stream/doc`, https://arxiv.org/abs/1612.05974,
 https://arxiv.org/abs/1807.03010 .

-This testbench provides an example ``almost standalone'' environment to test an example HWPE, performing multiply-accumulate on a vector of fixed-point values (in `hw/ips/hwpe-mac-engine` after updating the IPs: see below in the Getting Started section).
+This testbench provides an example "almost standalone" environment to test an example HWPE, performing multiply-accumulate on a vector of fixed-point values (in `hw/ips/hwpe-mac-engine` after updating the IPs: see below in the Getting Started section).